Ly-Lynn/Coursey/README.md

 cd front-end
 npm start --build
 ```
-Your frontend will be available at http://localhost:3000.
+Your User Interface will be available at http://localhost:3000 and AdminPanel will be available at http://localhost:8082.

+Password of Admin available at ```back-end\.env\.env```.

 Backend
 To start the backend, run: